 The effectiveness of handwriting and typing can also depend on the subject being studied.

 In disciplines such as mathematics or chemistry, handwritten notes are often more practical.
-Symbols, equations, and diagrams can be written quickly and naturally, without the need to navigate specialised formatting tools.
+It is not necessary to navigate through specialised formatting tools for symbols, equations, and diagrams.
+Instead they can be written quickly and naturally.

 In more text-based subjects, typing can be equally effective if used properly.
 Structured notes, summaries, and organised information can be produced efficiently, provided that the process involves active engagement rather than transcription.